CS-DS-125/125book/py4e_rst/09-dictionaries.rst

    ../code3/romeo-full.txt
    \end{trinketfiles}

-Part of learning the “Art of Python” or “Thinking Pythonically” is realizing that Python often has built-in capabilities for many common data analysis problems.
+Part of learning the "Art of Python" or "Thinking Pythonically" is realizing that Python often has built-in capabilities for many common data analysis problems.
 Over time, you will see enough example code and read enough of the documentation to know where to look to see if someone